Our policies on slavery and human trafficking

 We have a zero tolerance approach to modern slavery and human trafficking, and as such we are committed to ensuring that there is no modern slavery or human trafficking in our supply chains or in any part of our business.
 We are committed to acting ethically and with integrity in all our business relationships.

 We consider the risk of slavery or human trafficking within our supply chain to be low.
-In general, our supply chain involves regulated professional advisers, financial services firms and, in respect of our IT infrastructure and operational requirements, leading services businesses who specialise in servicing asset managers.
+In general, our supply chain involves (i) regulated professional advisers (legal advisers, accountants), (ii) financial services firms (brokers) and (iii) in respect of our IT infrastructure and operational requirements, leading services businesses who specialise in servicing asset managers.
 They are typically based in the UK, Channel Islands, western Europe and North America.

 We have several policies and procedures in place to prevent financial crime generally and specifically to prevent:

 Our recruitment processes are transparent and reviewed regularly.
 We communicate directly with candidates to discuss job opportunities and to confirm the details of any offer made.
 We have robust procedures in place for the vetting of new employees and ensure that we are able to confirm their identities and that they are paid directly into an appropriate, personal bank account.
 We have policies and procedures in place to ensure compliance with all human rights laws and UK employment laws and all staff are remunerated fairly and above the UK’s national living wage.
 We are satisfied that our employees are not exploited in any way.